devhliu/GPUMCRPTDosimetry/docs/submodule_design.md

 dosimetry modes:
 - local_deposit: local deposition of photons and electrons & positrons
-- photon_only: local deposition of electrons & positrons, transport of photons
+- photon_electron_local: local deposition of electrons & positrons, transport of photons
-- photon_em_condensedhistory: transport of photons, electron & positron transport with condensed history
+- photon_electron_condensed: transport of photons, electron & positron transport with condensed history

 ### Core Submodules and Their Roles